Installing Certificates

 - Log in to Enterprise Manager using an administrative account.

-- To open the Configuration view, click Configuration in the top right corner.
+- To open the Configuration view, click Configuration in the upper-right corner.

-- On the Certificates tab, click Install and select the certificate that you want to install:
+- On the Certificates tab, click Install and then choose the type of certificate to install:

-- Select Web UI to install the certificate used by the the Veeam Backup Enterprise Manager web app and Veeam vSphere Client plug-in to connect to a web browser.
+- Select Web UI to install the certificate used by the Veeam Backup Enterprise Manager web app and Veeam vSphere Client plug-in to connect to the web browser.

 - At the Certificate Type step of the Manage Certificate wizard, select one of the following options: